izure1/klaf/docs/document/README.md

 db.metadata.count // 3
 ```

-The **TissueRollDocument** manages files in logical blocks called pages.
+The **KlafDocument** manages files in logical blocks called pages.
 The payload size determines the size of these blocks, measured in bytes.

 If there are many write/update operations in the database, it's recommended to set this value to a smaller size, around the size of one document.
 However, this may result in a larger overall database file size.
 On the other hand, if there are many read operations, it's advised to set this value to a larger size, but keep in mind that it might slow down write/update speeds.